CanXGold Mining Corp.: CanXGold Mining Corp Targeting BC's Next Major Copper Deposit

-Photo of core from hole PHX22-01 showing pyrite mineralization in Knob Hill units.

-The next hole to be drilled will target a second anomaly (conductivity and magnetic) detected by the 2022 airborne geophysical survey.
-The anomalous area is located about 2 kilometers east and a bit north from the historic Phoenix open pit mine.
+CanXGold's second hole of the program has now been collared and is drilling at 59 meters depth.
+This hole is targeted at a 1.3 km by 0.5 km conductive anomaly detected by the 2022 airborne geophysical survey, which is located 2 kilometers east of the historic Phoenix open pit mine.
+Depth to the top of the anomalous conductivity is approximately 150 meters, based on resistivity-depth sections.
+There is also a magnetic high anomaly that partly coincides with the conductive anomaly that could be indicative of a buried intrusion at depth.
+Bedrock includes Mesozoic Bonanza Group sedimentary strata overlying Paleozoic Knob Hill Complex metasedimentary and metavolcanic strata.
+Copper mineralization is present in the core retrieved so far.
+The target is a Phoenix-type copper gold skarn deposit.

 Map of VTEM Conductivity (TauSF) showing target areas of high conductivity in purple.
-Hole 1 drilled at site A and second hole to be drilled at site B.
+Hole 2 is now underway at site B.

 Readers are cautioned that historical records referred to in this News Release have been examined but not verified by a Qualified Person.
 Further work is required to verify that historical records referred to in this News Release are accurate.